mohammadzainabbas/DeepLearningBook/README.md

 This is NOT a perfect copy of the book and it is not meant to be, it is just a printout from the author's website, which some people have trouble performing.
 If you want the original source, please purchase it from Amazon (link below).
 I will not be fixing PDF by hand to make this perfect.

 PLEASE SUPPORT PROFESSOR IAN GOODFELLOW and the authors if you can purchase the paper book at Amazon.
-It is not expensive ($72) and probably contains content that is newer and without typographic mistakes.
+It is not expensive and probably contains content that is newer and without typographic mistakes.
+The hardcover price dropped from $72 to $54 recently!

 [Deep Learning - Adaptive Computation and Machine Learning series](http://amzn.to/2qlQqZs) by Ian Goodfellow (Author), Yoshua Bengio  (Author), Aaron Courville  (Author)